sanderveldhuis/glidelite/doc/workers.md

 writeFile(`Hello, ${glconfig.user} with ID: ${randomInt(1000)()}!`);
 ```

-Recompile and run the worker in command line to validate its behaviour again.
+Recompile and manually run the worker to test it again.
+You should see a newly written file containing the configured value with a random ID.